 Russia's interior minister says he wants citizens to scour the internet for banned material.

 The Russian internet censor Roskomnadzor, has an ever-expanding list of banned sites featuring material that Russian authorities don't like.
 The list takes in everything from LGBT sites to critics of the Kremlin and sites that allegedly carry

 terrorist propaganda, the main justification for many of Russia's online censorship and surveillance laws.

 Free-speech activists reckon the number of blocked websites now tops 100,000, but how best to keep adding to that list?

+advertising.
 Article 2 of the law authorizes broad surveillance capabilities, requiring telecommunications companies to retain and store users' data for 180 days.
-And Article 4 explicitly enables foreign governments to obtain access to information on Egyptian
+And Article 4 explicitly enables foreign governments to obtain access to

 Two ads for Lewis Oliver Estates, an estate agent, seen in April and June 2018: